 Automated threat identification leverages tools to automate incident detection of potential threats.
-Analysts identify known data that might indicate an issue.

 Manual approaches, typically referred to as “threat hunting,” involve going beyond traditional detection technologies to search for patterns in data that might point to the behavior of a threat actor.